 - Hybrid Course A distance education course in which more than 50 percent but less than 100 percent of instructional activity takes place when the student(s) and instructor(s) are in separate physical locations. - 100-Percent Online Course A distance education course in which 100 percent of instructional activity takes place when the student(s) and instructor(s) are in separate physical locations.
 Requirements for on-campus or in-person orientation, testing, academic support services, internships/fieldwork, or other non-instructional activities do not exclude a course from this category.

-In this online, asynchronous course, there are no in-person meetings required of you.
+In this online course, be sure to confirm what in-person meetings may be required of you (if applicable).

 Course Structure